Semi-Tensor-Product Based Convolutional Neural Networks: Classical CP and domain-based CP

 \end{dfn}

-When $w$ is considered as a weight function, the CP in equations (\ref{3.1.1}) and (\ref{3.1.5}) can be considered as a weighted average.
-Moreover, the weights are dependent of the distance between current position and the function arguments to be averaged.
-Proposition is also true for discrete-time CP.
-Using (\ref{3.1.2}), we have the following result.
+When $w$ is regarded as a weighting function, \eqref{3.1.1} and \eqref{3.1.5} can be interpreted as a weighted average, where the weights depend on the distance between the current position and the arguments of the function being averaged.
+Proposition~\ref{p3.1.2} also holds for the discrete-time CP.
+Using \eqref{3.1.2}, we further obtain the following result.